eremzeit/proto-deux/README.md

 The codebase is in alpha and will probably change as I work out the special sauce of the evolutionary algorithm.

+### Current status

+- [x] Simulation execution
+- [x] A few simple chemistries included for debugging (ie. cheese chemistry)
+- [x] Genome compilation from binary data and rendering as readable text
+- [x] Long-running evolutionary experiments that demonstrate it's possible to start with random genome data and evolve into basic solutions
+- [x] Multithreaded execution
+- [x] Rendering a realtime visual grid using OpenGL
+- [ ] Features supporting cluster computing
+- [ ] More advanced chemistries that support more interesting problem spaces for agents to solve
+- [ ] More advanced tools and metrics used to detect and handle when evolution converges on "local maxima"

 ### Basic definitions

 - A simulation is one instance of the 2D grid, along with a chemistry specifications.